mpnally/Terrifically-Simple-JSON/README.md

 3. The `value` of a name/value pair must be the value of the entity property referenced by the name.

 Terrifically Simple JSON defines a special name/value pair whose name is `self`, that allows you to declare explicitly which data model entity a particular JSON object corresponds to.
-Its value is always a URI, encoded as a JSON string. `self` is not a property of the object, it specifies the identity of the resource whose property values are specified by the other name/value pairs in the same JSON object.
+Its value is always a URI, encoded as a JSON string. `self` is not a property of the object; it specifies the identity of the entity whose property values are given by the other name/value pairs in the same JSON object.

-The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `self` property to express constraint #1 explicitly.
+The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `self` name/value pair to express constraint #1 explicitly.

-The 3 constraints seem to imply that the media type is "just JSON", but the use of `self` suggests a new media type<a href="#footnote3" id="ref3"><sup>3</sup></a>, however minimal.
-There is no registered media type for Terrifically Simple JSON — we just use `application/json`.

 There is a generalization of the `self` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
 This generalization is expressed with the optional `_value` and `_datatype` name/value pairs.
 Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in Terrifically Simple JSON.

+The special meanings assigned to `self`, `_value` and `_datatype` suggest a new media type<a href="#footnote3" id="ref3"><sup>3</sup></a>, however minimal.
+There is no registered media type for Terrifically Simple JSON — just use `application/json`.

 ## Tutorial